-While it is best practice to collect individual email addresses for the primary care PES, the Office of the Privacy Commissioner has confirmed that shared email addresses, e.g. familyinbox@gmail.co.nz are acceptable.
+While it is best practice to collect individual email addresses for the primary care PES, the Office of the Privacy Commissioner has confirmed that shared email addresses (eg, familyinbox@gmail.co.nz) are acceptable.
 This is because the email invitation is personally addressed so it is clear who is being invited to complete the survey.
 The wording of the email does not disclose recent attendance.

-Shared mobile phone numbers, e.g. with a spouse, are not used for survey invites.
-This is because the text invite is short and does not include a salutation, so it would not be clear who the invitation is for.
+Shared mobile phone numbers (eg, with a spouse) are not used for survey invitations.
+This is because the text invitation is short and does not include a salutation, so it would not be clear who the invitation is for.

-Due to a limited number of texts available, text invites are only sent to Māori and Pacific peoples who don't have an email address.
-Further rules are applied during the extract to limit the number of SMS only invites sent to Ipsos to 5,500 per quarter.
-These rules stratify practices according the proportion of their practice whose enrolled population is Māori or Pacific.
-Practices with a relatively higher population proportion receive more of the SMS allocation than those with a lower proportion.
+Due to a limited number of texts available, text invitations are sent only to Māori and Pacific peoples who don't have an email address.
+Further rules are applied during the extract to limit the number of SMS-only invitations sent by Ipsos to 5,500 per quarter.
+These rules stratify practices according the proportion of their enrolled population that is of Māori or Pacific ethnicity.
+Practices with a relatively high proportion of these groups in their population receive more of the SMS allocation than those with a lower proportion.